Skip to main content

 Create an API Key

-• "user" — authenticates as the creating user with their full permissions. space_id must not be set.
+• User key (create) — authenticates as the creating user with their full permissions.

-• "service" — scoped to a specific space, backed by a bot user with limited roles. space_id is required.
+• Service key (create_service_key) — scoped to a specific space, backed by a bot user with configurable roles.

 The raw key value is returned only once in the key field of the response.
 Store it securely — it cannot be retrieved again.